-To date, UICA has raised over $60,000 to support public art in Grand Rapids, and is in the process of curating a number of public murals throughout the city.
-Thanks to the generous support of the Grand Rapids community, Downtown Grand Rapids Inc., Herman Miller Cares, and the Michigan Economic Development Corporation, new public murals will be installed in several locations beginning summer 2015.
+To date, UICA has curated and installed over 15 murals in Grand Rapids and is in the process of site and artist selection for several more throughout the city.
+Thanks to the generous support of the Grand Rapids community, Downtown Grand Rapids Inc., Herman Miller Cares, and the Michigan Economic Development Corporation, new public murals will continue to populate the landscape of West Michigan.

 UICA Exit Space

 Retaining Wall of I-196 Exit Ramp,

 Lincoln Park Lodge,

 341 Ellsworth Ave SW, Grand Rapids, MI (see back of building from Grandville Ave. or Wealthy Ave.)

 Exit Space Artists include: